On today’s episode of Live Lean TV, I’m talking about how to get stronger and reach new levels of strength.

-Look at it this way…
+Look at it this way.

 The more muscle you build, the more fat you’ll burn.

-See how building strength is so interrelated with fat loss and muscle building?
+Do you now see how building strength is so interrelated with fat loss and muscle building?

 If you’re a beginner to resistance training, with consistency, you can do pretty much any type of resistance training to build strength.